sonic-net/SONiC/doc/mgmt/SONiC_OC_PortChannel_Interface_HLD.md

 N/A

 ### 3.2.1 CONFIG DB
 No changes to CONFIG DB.
-Will be populating PORTCHANNEL table, PORTCHANNEL_MEMBER table and PORTCHANNEL_INTERFACE table with user configuartions.

 ### 3.2.2 APP DB
 Will be reading LAG_TABLE and LAG_MEMBER_TABLE for show commands.